psnider/obsolete-setup-mean-ts/README.md

   - Allow the script to install Homebrew? no
 We already installed homebrew, so don't install it again.
 - Verify the setup
+Unfortunately, as of July 25, 2016, this step won't work, due to an error in the above install scripts, which we will fix in the following section, *Repair your bash startup scripts*.
 ```
 tns doctor
 ```